udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 8. It has to deal with receivers of either EOA type or contract type.
 Although the contract receiver may reject the ownership transfer, EOAs do not have such options.
 9. No natural type safely for element tokens.
 Since each element is just an index number, there is no type information about it directly.
 A separate array list must be maintained to keep  type information.
 Working with the multiple arrays are awkward.

-##### Goals of Singular
+##### 5.2.1 Goals of Singular

+UDAP has the vision that
+> every single thing in the world should have a unique account on the blockchain.

 In UDAP we are proposing a new account model specifically to represent a single unique asset in a very expressive way.
-We want to achieve these goals when designing the model:
+We want to achieve the following goals when designing the model:

 1. Dealing with single asset token is very intuitive.
 2. The API must be clean, simple without ambiguity.